 MSE 6032, MSE 6034, and MSE 6011 are usually completed during a student's senior year in the BS program.
 These courses are taken as non-matriculated graduate credit and will need to be formally transferred to the MS once admitted by the Graduate School.
 For more information on this, please see Request for Graduate Credit below.

-Students are required to take 2 semesters (0.5 credit hours each semester) of MSE Graduate Seminar in sequence.
+Students are required to take 2 semesters (0.5 credit hours each semester) of MSE Graduate Seminar.

 - MSE 7800 - Graduate Seminar I (0.5 credits) Fall Semesters